Nabu-Tameem/sdl_game_of_life/README.md

 - Left Mouse: Revive a cell.
 - Scroll Up: Zoom in to the universe.
 - Scroll Down: Zoom out of the universe.
+- R: To reset universe to initial state.